 Quote requests that are posted on the client facing website are stored in the database.
 You can keep track of the status of such requests and you can have quote requests and all related information appear in the user’s account on the client facing pages.
 Users can even be allowed to reply to your comments and you can link quote requests to orders if a sale is made.

-If you’re not using the ‘simple’ quote form then scroll down to paragraph 3.
+If you’re using the price calculator for the quote function, then scroll down to paragraph 3.

 1) Configure the form

 In backoffice, go to Site configuration, Website forms and open the “Quote form” section.
 You can leave the labels and texts blank to automatically use the system defaults in the current user interface language.
 If you want to change the defaults, then you can enter your own texts.
 Remember to enter text for each of the locales that you have enabled for your website.